Perek Shira – The Song of the Ant

 From the most basic of creatures we learn the most basic of lessons.
 It is common sense for one to utilize the time he has been granted to achieve that purpose for which he has been created.

 Effective usage of the body and the mind is neither tedious nor damaging.
 It is the natural function of the capable and thinking man.
-On the contrary, lethargy and inaction foster negative emotions and are altogether unhealthy for person.
+On the contrary, lethargy and inaction foster negative emotions and are altogether unhealthy for a person.
 The more one labors the more he will become inspired to achieve yet more and he will be both physically and emotionally satiated.
 Those that do not wish to use their lives productively are not only giving up on what is good for themselves.
 They are also passively destroying the world that Hashem created to be settled and developed.

 If the ant which needs almost nothing to live its insignificant life carries loads many times its mass and of greater quantity than it now needs, all the more so should we, whose lives are truly significant.
 The Jewish nation needs to amass enough Torah and Mitzvos to last it eternally in the World to Come.
 Moreover, we have a King overseeing us watchfully.
 We should be wise to shake off the bonds of lethargy and merit eternal goodness.3